Synthetic immunology: Immunity-modulating organisms

 Researchers are exploring the creation of 'smart' organisms such as bacteriophages and bacteria that can perform complex immunological tasks.
 Such strategies could produce organisms that perform multistep immune functions such as presenting antigen to and co-stimulating helper T cells in a specific manner, or providing integrated signals to B cells to induce affinity maturation and isotype switching during antibody production.
 Such engineered organisms have the potential be as safe and as inexpensive as probiotics but precise in carrying out targeted interventions.

 Antibody-recruiting small molecules

 Antibody therapeutics and other 'biologics' have proven to be effective in treating a diseases from rheumatoid arthritis to cancer.
-However, such agents can cause unwanted anaphylactic or inflammatory reactions, are administered by injection and are expensive.
+However, such agents are expensive and administered by injection which can cause unwanted anaphylactic or inflammatory reactions.
 Small molecules, in contrast, are generally inexpensive to produce, orally bioavailable and are rarely allergenic.
 Synthetic antibody-recruiting small molecules have been created that redirect natural antibodies to pathogens for destruction.